olaoluwa-98/codechauffeur.com/content/articles/using-a-database-url-parser-in-nodejs.md

 DATABASE_URL=mysql://root:password123@localhost:3306/app_db
 ```

-To use the libary, simply install with npm:
+To use the library, simply install with npm:

 ```sh
 npm install parse-database-url